hermomy/backend-challenge/README.md

 - 20% Discount voucher
 - Voucher code: 20FORME
-- Will expire 12 December 2018
+- Will expire in one month from today
 - Minimum purchase of RM100

 Amy then checks out, fulfilling the voucher's conditions.